StephenKrewson/hathi-images/README.md

 Third-party wrappers:

-- Data, Search, and Metadata APIs: https://github.com/rlmv/hathitrust-api
+- Data, Bib, and Solr (search) APIs: https://github.com/rlmv/hathitrust-api
 	- Now Python3 compatible; actively merging PRs
 	- Install (with local `pip` from within `conda` environment): `pip install hathitrust-api`

+Use `conda` environment `htrc`.

 ## Project Steps (2019)

+### Generate Volume ID List

 For 6/25/19 meeting, I need to present a list of HT volume IDs.
 "Education" is a decent subject heading--so is "History," which captures the Parley books--but many volumes (especially periodicals) lack any subject keywords.

 There are many more comparative research questions (across formats and languages) that can be asked with a full sample.
 For 1800-1850, there are ~288,766 volumes.

-Since we are interested in serials and encyclopedias and similar printed formats, we would only want to exclude a few formats:
+Since we are interested in serials and encyclopedias and similar printed formats, we would only want to exclude a few formats such as "Manuscript" and "CDROM."

-- Manuscript
-- CDROM

 However, a more generalized way to do this is just to ignore volumes that do not contain a page sequence object.

-The 1800-1850 list can be generated with:

-`
+**Warning!**

+The 1800-1850 list can be generated ONLY by parsing the HathiFile (~1GB).
+This is because the Solr search API is completely deprecated--Hathi has made this clear!
+I wrote code to work with the HathiFile in `classify-image-junk` in the `src/sample.py` file.

+Within this directory, run:

+`python ids_by_date.py <START_DATE> <END_DATE> [<START-END.csv>]`

 N.B. in my notebooks for the Yale DH Lab workshop the recommended way was using online HT search to generate JSON Collection file.